 Bringing you the latest news & resources in eye health

-A cataract is the clouding of the lens of the eye – the effect is rather like looking through a smudged window, except the smudge can’t be wiped clean.
-For children, it can be genetic (congenital) or can develop after birth (acquired).
-It’s estimated that around 25% of cataracts in children are genetic.
-Often, one parent may have also been born with a cataract in one, or both eyes.
-There may be other genetic causes, connected to various metabolic, hormonal or chromosomal abnormalities.
-Down’s syndrome is one example.
-Congenital cataracts can occur when the lens hasn’t formed correctly.
+Cataracts present at birth are known as congenital cataracts.
+It is estimated that approximately 25% of congenital cataracts have a genetic cause.2 For example, one parent may have been born with a cataract in one or both eyes.
+Cataracts are also associated with genetic disorders like metabolic, hormonal or chromosomal abnormalities (e.g. trisomy 21) and infections during pregnancy, such as rubella.
+Congenital cataracts can also occur when the lens hasn’t formed correctly.
 This may be the result of abnormal interactions amongst the proteins that make up the lens of the eye.
 These can go on to cause specks and clumping that can create cloudy areas.

-Sometimes, a cataract can be so small that a child won’t notice a problem, although a lot will depend on the visual demands that are placed on them.
-For example, playing with friends might not create any problem, but reading may prove to be more difficult than it should be.
-As a child becomes older, the demands on their vision increase and, therefore, any problems caused by the cataract will become more obvious, even if the cataract itself does not change.
+Sometimes a cataract can be so small that a child won’t notice a problem.
+However, this will depend on the visual demands their activities place on them.
+For example, a child may be able to play with friends normally but have difficulty reading.
+While an adult can quickly recognise if there is an issue with their vision, children can find it more difficult to ascertain if a problem is present.
+As a child becomes older and the demands on their vision increase, any problems caused by the cataract will become more obvious.

-Most importantly, children born with cataracts are able to live a full and normal life, but some will require treatment.
-Depending on the age and the severity of the clouding, there are different ways of dealing with cataracts.
-These include:
+Although children born with a cataract are able to live a full and normal life, some will require treatment.
+Depending on the severity of the clouding, the child’s visual acuity and their age, there are different ways of dealing with cataracts.

 For more information on cataracts click here.